chimaera66/DNA-autosomal-superkit-creator/README.md

 - [ ] Add support for the latest MyHeritage file format
 - [ ] Add support for the latest TellMeGen file format
 - [ ] Improve company detection "algorithm"
+- [ ] Add correct filenames for the superkits?
 - [X] Add code to replace rsid to fit the desired output formats rsid on each chromosome and position (for accuracy)
 - [X] Add algorithm to decide which duplicate is more correct by "majority count"
 - [X] Add comments on top of superkit file